natclark/arbucks/src/routes/docs/governance.md

 Arbucks is currently "governed" solely by the developer with feedback from the advisors.

-However, governance will gradually shift into the hands of [ArbiDAO](/dao/).
+At one point, governance was planned to gradually shift into the hands of [ArbiDAO](/dao/).

+A sustainable model for future governance is being considered but yet to be determined.